In Anticipation of Budget Cuts, NARA Just Announced Saturday Hours to Be Eliminated Soon

 Since 1964 NHPRC has provided grants to every state and you can view a detailed list for the last thirty years at https://www.archives.gov/nhprc/projects/states-territories.
 The proposed FY 2018 Budget Cuts eliminate NHPRC entirely.

 The Library of Congress May Receive More Funds in the Proposed FY 2018 Proposed Budget

-The Library of Congress is slated to receive a $56 increase in the FY 2018 proposed Trump budget.
+The Library of Congress is slated to receive a $56 million increase in the FY 2018 proposed Trump budget.
 In addition to the library being a world-class research facility, genealogists also are benefitting from Chronicling America which is digitizing early American newspapers from 1836 to 1922 and digitizing the Sanborn Fire Insurance Maps of cities across the United States which have survived.
 If your state newspapers are being digitized, it is likely in partnership with the Library of Congress.
 The budget negotiations will continue for months, so although the Library of Congress is well positioned in the Trump proposed budget, funding could be reduced before the final budget is approved.
 Let’s not take that chance.

 Write Your Congressional Representative and Ask Them to Support NARA

 As genealogists, we need to support the funding of projects which provide digitization and online access to historical documents.
 We have the most impact if we write our Congressional Representatives.
 On the RPAC website http://www.fgs.org/rpac we have provided a copy of this article with links to sample letters you can send in support of NARA, NHPRC, and/or the Library of Congress.
 With each sample letter we have provided a chart showing the actual FY 2016 and FY 2017 funding in comparison to the proposed FY 2018 budget.

 Thank you for subscribing to the Records Advocate blog.

 - What You Need to Know about the National Archives Proposed FY 2018 Budget Cuts - July 6, 2017